 Sophia Yin, DVM, MS March 25, 2009

-Have you ever wondered how Show Biz elephants are trained and housed and how they spend a typical day?
-Last week I found out when I visited an AZA (American Zoos and Aquariums) certified elephant training and conservation facility called Have Trunk Will Travel.
+Have you ever wondered how show biz elephants are trained and housed, and how they spend a typical day?
+Last week I found out when I visited an American Zoos and Aquariums (AZA) certified elephant training and conservation facility called Have Trunk Will Travel (HTWT).
 Elephants from HTWT have starred in many movies and T.V. shows such as Operation Dumbo Drop, Ace Ventura, Big Top Peewee, the Tarzan Series and Scrubs.
 They also serve as animal ambassadors and participate in education events.

-Owned and run by Gary and Kari Johnson, this Southern California facility houses 6 Asian elephants who are cared for by a total of six trainers.
-Their 7th elephant, an adult male, is on breeding loan to the Portland Zoo.
+Owned and run by Gary and Kari Johnson, this Southern California facility houses six Asian elephants who are cared for by a total of six trainers.
+Their seventh elephant, an adult male, is on breeding loan to the Portland Zoo.
 This high trainer-to-elephant ratio ensures enough manpower to exercise, bathe, and train the elephants as well as clean and supervise the elephants virtually around the clock.

 A typical day at Have Trunk Will Travel starts promptly at 6:30 A.M.
 The elephants wake up and head into the yard for some light calisthenics while their barn is cleaned.

-From inside the arena, Keith Jones, Kari’s brother sends the elephants around their pen.
-Says Kari, “It gets their heart rate up and blood pumping.”
-The 6 walk out single file trunk to tail—except for 2 year old J.P. who gets to walk next to his mother.
+From inside the arena Keith Jones, Kari’s brother, sends the elephants around their pen.
+Says Kari, “it gets their heart rate up and blood pumping.”
+The 6 walk out single file trunk to tail—except for two year old J.P. who gets to walk next to his mother.
 On cue and in unison Keith has them halt and then spin, then stop and walk in the new direction.

 “It’s easy to exercise them when they’re trained.
 They all just waltz in the same direction,” says Kari.
 “It’s like going to the gym first thing in the morning.”

 One command and they all lie down on their sides.
-Another command and they all sit up on their derriere.
-Kari points out, “When they sit up, they’re using the tummy muscles.
+Another command and they all sit up on their derrieres.
+Kari points out, “when they sit up, they’re using the tummy muscles.
 We have to keep the muscles in shape.
 They can’t just do this once in a while.
 It’s like an athlete, it’s something they have to do every day.
 This is their daily routine.”

 It’s also their time to potty, which elephants frequently do after exercise.
 In fact these elephants have been trained to potty on cue.
 “Trainers just utter the cue word right before the elephant poops and the elephant comes to associate the word with the pottying.”